Vision Action Network Board of Directors

 Mike Duyck (Vice-Chair)

 Fire Chief, Tualatin Valley Fire & Rescue

-Mike Duyck is the Fire Chief of Tualatin Valley Fire & Rescue a combination agency with 429 career firefighters and support staff, and approximately 60 volunteers which serves a population of approximately 450,000 citizens within nine cities and portions of three counties.
-Chief Duyck joined Tualatin Valley Fire & Rescue in 1995, and became TVF&R's Fire Chief on September 1st, 2010.
-He is Chair of the IAFC Sustainability Committee, serves as the Vice-President of the Western Fire Chiefs Association (WFCA), and is Vice Chair of Oregon's State Interoperability Executive Council.
-He is also involved in several local, statewide, and national fire service initiatives including emergency communications and dispatch, mobile healthcare, fire service innovation and technology, intergovernmental affairs, interoperability, government efficiency, and economic development.
+Mike Duyck is the Fire Chief/Chief Executive Officer of Tualatin Valley Fire & Rescue (TVF&R), Oregon’s largest fire district, with a service area covering eleven cities and portions of four counties, in over 390 square miles.
+He is responsible for over 542 career firefighters and support staff, and about 87 support volunteers, who provide progressive fire, emergency medical, and specialty rescue services to approximately 500,000 citizens.
+Chief Duyck joined Tualatin Valley Fire & Rescue in 1995, and became TVF&R's Fire Chief in 2010.
+In addition to being the Past President of the Western Fire Chiefs Association, he serves as their representative on the International Association of Fire Chiefs Board of Directors in the role of International Director – Western Division.
+In April 2017, Chief Duyck was elected Treasurer of the Metropolitan Fire Chiefs Association.
+He serves as Vice Chair of Oregon’s State Interoperability Executive Council, and is a member of the Department of Homeland Security Executive Committee for SAFECOM.
+Chief Duyck is involved in local, state, and national initiatives addressing emergency communications dispatch, interoperability, mobile healthcare, fire and EMS service innovation and technology, intergovernmental affairs, government efficiency and economic development.
 In his personal time Chief Duyck and his wife Ann enjoy watching his daughters' basketball teams, and spending time on their small family farm.

 Sherilyn Lombos (Immediate Past Chair)